This post may contain affiliate sales links. Please read my disclosure policy.

-Reese’s Pieces Butterfinger Cookies are made in one pot, baked soft and feature peanut butter and chocolate.
+Reese’s Pieces Cookies are made in one pot, baked soft, and feature peanut butter, chocolate, Reese’s pieces, and a Butterfinger bar.
 So festive for Fall!

-I was in charge of bringing a treat to one of Brooke’s activities last week and I brought these fabulous cookies.
+I was in charge of bringing a treat to one of Brooke’s activities last week and I brought these fabulous Butterfinger Reese’s Pieces Cookies.
 Not just because I always seem to have the ingredients on hand for cookies, but because I had some Reese’s Pieces AND Butterfinger hiding in my cupboard that I was hoping to get rid of one way or another.
-When you have a really great base recipe for chocolate chip cookies, you can adjust it with any sorts of add-ins and have the confidence that it’ll work out.
-(If you haven’t made my Actually Perfect Chocolate Chip Cookies yet, I’d highly recommend it.)
+When you have a really great base recipe for chocolate chip cookies, you can adjust it with any sort of add-ins and have the confidence that it’ll work out.

 You wouldn’t believe the amount of hate mail I receive because “you copied my grandmother’s cookie recipe!” or “this is just like every other cookie recipe out there” or fill in the blank angry statement here.

-Even if recipes seems identical, odds are there are subtle differences that changes the final baked product.
+Even if recipes seem identical, odds are there are subtle differences that change the final baked product.
 I list a big explanation here, but some of the main differences are: